haleybiersch/intuitivesoul/README.md

 - Added main & section tags
 - added sidebar include

+PAGE-ABOUT.PHP
+- moved content to the WP page itself.
+The content rendered adds the text

 THEME
 - Added the screenshot png for use on the theme page in WP Admin